kmpm/node-qvx/README.md

 Documentation needs to be done but it's still in a quite unstable time so please have a look at the tests.

+Have a look at https://github.com/kmpm/node-qvxserver for a Hapi based webserver that will give you qvx data.

 Examples
 ---------